 - Remember to take your medicine at the same time daily

 - Make sure to keep your doctors appointments

-- Contact our Diabetes Core program for assistance in managing your diabetes.
+- Contact our Diabetes staff for assistance in managing your diabetes.
 We have many programs available that help make life style changes a lot easier for both you and your family.

 - Take time when you eat, eating too quickly can increase blood sugar

 - About 1/4 of your plate should be filled with grains, 1/4 with protein (Meat) and half your plate with vegetables or salad

 - A "free" food is one with less than 20 calories and 5 grams of carbohydrates per serving.
 Examples are diet soda, sugar free Jell-O, sugar free ice pops, sugarless gum and sugar free syrup.